xiaoxiae/videos/12-state-space/SCRIPT.md

 You might recognize this as one of the fundamental problems in computer science, that is, finding the shortest path in a maze.

 There are a number of algorithms that can help us solve this problem, the simplest one being Breadth-first search (or BFS for short).
-The idea behind BFS is very simple: we have a queue of states to explore, starting with the initial one.
+The idea behind BFS is very simple: we have a queue of states to explore <!-- highlight queue better (rectangle) -->, starting with the initial one.
 In our case, the 'states' are the just the possible positions Theseus can move to.
 Each round, we'll take a state from the queue, add its undiscovered neighbouring states to the queue and repeat, until the queue is either empty or we found what we're looking for.
 Speeding this up a bit, we see that the algorithm indeed finds the shortest path, which is not surprising.